UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC10g.md

 #### 1. Obtain Index Basket
 The index basket is formed **weekly** by requesting top-10 gainers from the spacHero database, available from "spacHero – Rapidapi.com" (API)<br>
 > In order to index can reliably reflect the market picture, a periodic change of the basket of stocks included in the index is required.
-Therefore, we request a new index basket weekly. <br>
+The index basket changes immediately after the week closes.<br>

 ##### Example "spacHero – Rapidapi.com" request for top-10 gainers: